Fiona Powrie: Therapeutic potential of Tregs

 Work from the Powrie lab. identified that Treg could not alone prevent inflammatory bowel disease but could actually cure established inflammation.
 Furthermore, Powrie was among the first to identify a population of CD4+CD25+ T cells in human peripheral blood that possessed regulatory capacity, confirming these cells as a bona fide T cell subset in humans.

 Honours and awards

 In 2009, Powrie was appointed as the inaugural Sidney Truelove Professor of Gastroenterology within the Nuffield Department of Clinical Medicine in Oxford.
 She was elected a Fellow of the Royal Society in 2011, and was awarded the Louis-Jeantet Prize for Medicine in 2012.
+In 2014, she was elected a Fellow of the Academy of Medical Sciences.

 The University of Bath awarded Powrie an Honorary Doctorate of Science in June 2015.

 Powrie was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for services to medical science.